JannethAmaya/DesignPatternsIntro/README.md

 if we want to calculate Square’s area, we can not do it with the current method in Operations class since we only have the value of one size and our method is expecting to have 2 values, one for the width and one for the height.

 # 5 we create an adapter
-the adapter is to assign to width and height the same value in our square size, we know square’s sizes are the same value and we can reuse the formula in rectangle are ny simply converting the square in a rectangle object and passing the size value in both parameters.
+the adapter is going to assign to width and height the same value in our square size, we know square’s sizes are the same value and we can reuse the formula in rectangle are by simply converting the square in a rectangle object and passing the size value in both parameters.

 ![alt text][AreaAdapter]